-Property and Equipment - Property and equipment are stated at acquisition cost, or estimated fair value if donated, less accumulated depreciation, which is computed by the straight-line method over an estimated useful life of 5 to 15 years.
+Property and Equipment - Property and equipment, consisting primarily of office furnishings and equipment, are stated at acquisition cost, or estimated fair value if donated, less accumulated depreciation, which is computed by the straight-line method over an estimated useful life of 5 to 15 years.
+Depreciation expenses totaled \$34,815 and \$22,229 for the years ended December 31, 2022 and 2021, respectively.